Motivations & Apprehensions When Putting Your Stuff Online

 In a paper we’re currently writing, we analyze the students’ experience with Open Science, and especially their readiness to publish their scientific poster in Open Access.
 In doing so, we reflect on our own roles prior to and during the seminar, as we believe that our prior assumptions and experiences with Open Science should be considered when interpreting the data.
 When referring to the students’ insecurities or hopes, we thus do not intend to position ourselves merely as analysts, but we aim to reflect on how the students’ individual and collective perceptions may resonate with our own journey, what we can learn from it, and how to possibly overcome our own limitations.

 And… what does this mean in practice?
-More on this in the next blog post.
+More on this in the next blog post on ideas to foster Open Science in Higher Education.

 Allen, Christopher & David M. A. Mehler.
 2019.
 Open science challenges, benefits and tips in early career and beyond.
 PLOS Biology.
 Public Library of Science 17(5). e3000246. https://doi.org/10/gf4hqr.